yuan7407/TinyNoticeboardGoogleExtension/README.md

 * Company employees address list.
 (Could be input from Skype, Linkedin, Google+...)
 * Share information with Wechat, weibo...

-# Used Tech Stack
+# Technical Explanation
-Front-end web development including jQuery, SCSS...
+* Using front-end web development including jQuery, SCSS...
-It won't take longer than 2 weeks if 2 developers make it as an MVP.
+* It won't take longer than 2 weeks if 2 developers make it as an MVP.
-Technicial limitation/risk will be some API offer functions for input information to the extension is not free, when the request reach to a limitation, the function will no longer available.
+* Technicial limitation/risk will be some API offer functions for input information to the extension is not free, when the request reach to a limitation, the function will no longer available.